Day 358: Believe

 Days 321: Waning Power

 At the start of Day 321, Roxas has a dream about Sora (he’s been mentioning these dreams in his journal for the past few days, but we never saw any).
 This dream covers the early events at Hollow Bastion in KH1, where Sora lost the Keyblade and was abandoned by his friends.
 As he sleeps, Roxas sheds a tear of sadness, something he should not be able to do as a being without emotion.
-In the game, he finds the tear and wonders if something got in his eye, which is in my eye how the scene should have gone and I have no complaints with it.
-In the film, he doesn’t seem to recognize what a tear is for at all, in what’s probably the most ridiculous juvenliziation of the entire game.
+In the game, he finds the tear and wonders if something got in his eye, which is in my opinion is how the scene should have gone and I have no complaints with it.
+In the film, he doesn’t seem to recognize what a tear is for at all, which is ridiculous.
 Not only does this go back to Roxas having command of language but lacking its basic context (i.e. Roxas should have picked up what a tear of sadness is somewhere in the past year), but the writers seem to have forgotten that there are also multiple kinds of tears!
 For someone who is constantly injured, and for that matter fights in desert sandstorms and Olympic sandlots, Roxas should know what a tear is.
 Goodness’ sake. (more…)

 We pick up our adventure and third play session in the Sector 6 slums’ playground, now covered with shrapnel from the collapse of the Sector 7 plate.
 Although… not that much shrapnel!
 I’ll give Shinra this: they may be run by Raul Julia’s M. Bison, a man with one effective moment of drama in a web of wall-to-wall cackling and shouting, but they do tidy demolitions work! (more…)